 1Blocker is a blocker app for iOS that offers users a lot of customizable options to filter ads.
 It consists of an editable whitelist and also provides the option to turn off social media widgets and ads.
 However, the free version of this ad can only be used to block one type of content (widgets, ads, etc.).
 For complete blocking control, you will have to purchase the premium version of the app.

 HTTPS Everywhere is basically an encryption add-on that secures your browsing data.
 This is great for protecting your privacy.
 It works by redirecting users to HTTPS versions of websites when it exists, allowing users to avoid the less secure HTTP versions which are easier for hackers to crack and leave malware.
 However, HTTPS Everywhere does not itself perform any blocking or privacy-enhancement feature; it only redirects users to safe versions of websites.

 9. Privacy Badger (Firefox, Chrome)

 Privacy Badger is particularly effective for blocking trackers of your online activities.
 This tool has sophisticated algorithms for keeping your privacy maintained on the web, but it is not a specialist adblocker.
 Nonetheless, it can still block ads to an extent, but don’t expect the same blocking capabilities as tools like AdBlocker Plus.

 10. Disconnect (Firefox, Opera, Chrome, Safari)

-Disconnect is another blocker that is not primarily used for blocking ads, since its main features are disabling tracking cookies and pixels.
+The ‘Disconnect’ is another blocker that is not primarily used for blocking ads since its main features are disabling tracking cookies and pixels.
 However, since these tracking tools are commonly used by advertisers, Disconnect keeps your data safe from getting into the wrong hands.
-It comes packed with blacklists and whitelists which you can use to keep advertisers as bay.
+It comes packed with blacklists and whitelists which you can use to keep advertisers at bay.